vnscriptkid/Event-React-App/README.md

   > realtime firebase has no support for query
   > firestore has queries
 - Data consistency:
-- add vs set
+- add vs set vs update
   > add: new id is generated per doc
-  > set: update data for a doc, if not existed yet, create a new one
+  > set: update data for a doc, if not existed yet, create a new one (overwrite whole doc) (like PUT)
+  > update -> do partial update only (like PATCH)
+- doc = await firestore.get(`events/eventId`)
+  > fetch data then you're done, don't set up a listener (the case of firestoreConnect), don't need live data
+  > doc.data()
+  > return doc snapshot

 ### Firebase Authentication